dmx-systems/dmx-documentation/docs/user.rst

 You can hide items from the topicmap by long-clicking onto them and using the "Hide" button in the context menu.
 If you bring them back to the map later by searching them, they will reappear in the same spot in your map.
+All previously revealed associations do so as well (see :ref:`Automatic Revelation of Associations<user-automatic-relevation of associations>`).

+.. _user-pinning-things:

 Pinning things
 ==============